yapsterapp/deferst/README.md

 - object specs are `[key factory-fn arg-specs]`
 - builders can be composed
 - builders return promises of a system, making synchronisation trivial
-- there's a handy macro to provide start!, stop! and reload! functions
+- there's a handy macro to provide start!, stop! functions, and tools.namespace based reload!

 ``` clojure